 Jessica has a Bachelor of Science degree from Penn State, a Master of Business Administration from Western Governors University and has earned her Virginia Professional Emergency Manager’s certification.
 She actively participates and holds leadership positions in various professional organizations.
-She currently serves as the vice chair of the Emergency Management Alliance of Central Virginia and as the treasurer of the Virginia Emergency Management Association.
+She currently serves as the chair of the Emergency Management Alliance of Central Virginia and as the treasurer of the Virginia Emergency Management Association.

 Jessica is an avid sports fan, enjoys lifting, running and dance fitness, and loves to spend time outdoors.